yssolk9102/kwk-virtual-curriculum-4/web-app/projects/mini-1/index.md

 ### Tips

-Remix [https://glitch.com/edit/#!/mini-project-1-starter](this Glitch project) and use as a starter.
+Remix [this Glitch project](https://glitch.com/edit/#!/mini-project-1-starter?path=README.md%3A1%3A0) and use as a starter.
 Have fun!
 We ask that you spend about 30 minutes on this.

 ## Iteration 1 - Rough Draft